LQXshane/500c1face/README.md

 This README.txt file is mainly focusing on the final version (pres4 presentation).

+How to use the websites:
+* open it with firefox: http://ec2-54-173-250-109.compute-1.amazonaws.com
+* open develop tools to inspect the files and data transfer between the front end and server

 AWS screenshot -- the screenshot of content in AWS

 cc.txt -- the color code the frontend sent for python script

-contact.php -- all webpage use this, it is the contact section of the frontend
+contact.php -- all webpages use this, it is the contact section of the frontend

-error.jpg -- error message is sent frontend if no face or more than one face is detected
+error.jpg -- these error pictures are sent to frontend if no face or more than one face is detected

 eyebrow.json -- due to the limited time, this is used to replace the actual database section for eyebrow